 This course begins with a review of gross anatomy of the entire body.
 A detailed study of gross anatomical structures will be conducted systemically for location and relationship to other structures and functions.
 Students will learn where gross anatomical structures are located and how they are identified in the various planes.
 Illustrations and anatomy images will be compared.
 The characteristic appearance of each anatomical structure as it appears will be emphasised.
-Prerequisites: A programme GPA of 2.67, BIO 2212, a grade of "B-" or better in DIT 2207, DIT 2201, DIT 2205, DIT 2208, DIT 2206 Corequisites: DIT 2216, DIT 2203, DIT 2217 requirements are emphasised.
-Prerequisites: A programme GPA of 2.67, BIO 2212, a grade of "B-" or better in DIT 2207, DIT 2201, DIT 2205, DIT 2208, DIT 2206 Corequisites: DIT 2216, DIT 2202, DIT 2217
+Prerequisites: A programme GPA of 2.67, BIO 2212, a grade of "B-" or better in DIT 2207, DIT 2201, DIT 2205, DIT 2208, DIT 2206 Corequisites: DIT 2216, DIT 2203, DIT 2217

-Patient Protection in Radiology DIT 2203 2 SP
+Patient Protection in Radiology

 This course provides an overview of the principles of radiation protection, including the responsibilities of the radiographer for patients, personnel and the public.
 The importance of limiting radiation exposure to patients, the public and workers is emphasised.
-Radiation health and safety
+Radiation health and safety requirements are emphasised.
+Prerequisites: A programme GPA of 2.67, BIO 2212, a grade of "B-" or better in DIT 2207, DIT 2201, DIT 2205, DIT 2208, DIT 2206 Corequisites: DIT 2216, DIT 2202, DIT 2217

-Diagnostic Imaging Practicum DIT 2204
+Diagnostic Imaging Practicum

+DIT 2204 8

 This course is the final course in the concentration in Diagnostic Imaging Technology (DIT).
 It allows the student to practice general radiology in the clinical setting.
 The Diagnostic Imaging students will function as a first level technologist and continue to gain an understanding of the patient's entire experience by applying the patient care, communication and skills learnt.
 They will apply the knowledge gained and become more familiar with the functioning of the imaging equipment and experience the team dynamics.
 The DIT student must complete a minimum of one hundred and eight hours (180) of clinical hours.
-Apply, critically analyse, integrate, and synthesise competency based clinical assignments.
-Prerequisites: A programme GPA 2.67 or better and a grade of "B-" or better in DIT 2116, DIT 2002, DIT 2003, DIT 2117
+She/he must also apply, critically analyse, integrate, and synthesise competency-based clinical assignments.
+Prerequisites: A programme GPA 2.67 or better and a grade of "B-" or better in DIT 2116, DIT 2002, DIT 2003, DIT 2117 discussed.

-Principles of Imaging Technology II DIT 2205 2 FA

-This course is a continuation of Imaging Technology I and presents the X-Ray circuit as it relates to its structure and function.
-Characteristics of X-Rays, production, digital and conventional technology is discussed, Components, principles and operations of digital imaging is discussed.
 Factors that impact acquisition, display archiving and retrieval are discussed.
 Prerequisites: A programme GPA of 2.67, a grade of "B-" or better in DIT 1107, DIT 1108 Corequisites: BIO 2212, DIT 2207, DIT 2201, DIT 2206, DIT 2208

+Principles of Imaging Technology II

+This course is a continuation of Imaging Technology I and presents the X-Ray circuit as it relates to its structure and function.
+Characteristics of X-Rays, production, digital and conventional technology are discussed, Components, principles and operations of digital imaging are also

-Radiographic Procedures II DIT 2206 2 FA
+Radiographic Procedures II